DR. SALLY RIDE

 Sally’s astronaut training included parachute jumping, water survival, weightlessness, radio communications, and navigation.
 She enjoyed flight training so much that flying became one of her hobbies.
 During the second and third flights of the space shuttle Columbia, she worked on the ground as a communications officer, relaying messages from mission control to the shuttle crews.
 She was part of the team that developed the robot arm used by shuttle crews to deploy and retrieve satellites.

 In August 1979, after a yearlong training and evaluation period, Sally became eligible for assignment as an astronaut on a space shuttle flight crew.
-She was selected as a mission specialist for mission STS-7 aboard the shuttle Challenger.
+Then on April 19, 1982, NASA’s flight crew director summoned Sally into his office and told her she had been selected as a mission specialist for mission STS-7 aboard the shuttle Challenger.
 When Challenger blasted off from Kennedy Space Center, Florida, on June 18, 1983, Sally soared into history as the first American woman in space.

 Accompanying Sally aboard Challenger were Captain Robert L. Crippen, the spacecraft commander; Captain Fredrick H. Hauck, the pilot; and fellow mission specialists Colonel John M. Fabian and Dr. Norman E. Thagard.
 This was the second flight for the orbiter Challenger and the first mission with a five-person crew.
 During the mission, the crew deployed satellites for Canada (ANIK C-2) and Indonesia (PALAPA B-1); operated the Canadian-built robot arm to perform the first deployment and retrieval with the Shuttle Pallet Satellite (SPAS-01); conducted the first formation flying of the shuttle with a free-flying satellite (SPAS-01); carried and operated the first U.S./German cooperative materials science payload (OSTA-2); and operated the Continuous Flow Electrophoresis System (CFES) and the Monodisperse Latex Reactor (MLR) experiments.
 The crew also activated seven Getaway Specials—small experiments sent into space by private individuals or groups.
 The mission lasted 147 hours before Challenger landed on a lakebed runway at Edwards Air Force Base, California, on June 24.